ValentinZarate/bib_functions/cycle.md

 # Cycle for searching studies using [Research Rabbit](https://researchrabbitapp.com/home) and [`all_bib_to_df`](./'all_bib_to_df'%20function)

-## This cyclic workflow is for expanding and filtering a dataset of studies.
-The expansion phase uses AI tools like Research Rabbit or [Litmaps](https://www.litmaps.com/), and the filtering phase employs custom R filtering functions.
+## <h2 style="font-weight: normal;"> *This cyclic workflow is for expanding and filtering a dataset of studies.* The expansion phase uses AI tools like Research Rabbit or [Litmaps](https://www.litmaps.com/), and the filtering phase employs custom R filtering functions.
 The goal of this workflow is to exhaust all studies using a keyword sequence.
 Additionally, it allows for the exhaustive examination of references using only _free_ search engines and AI tools.

 ### Here are the steps involved: